woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/text.rst

      - No halo
    * - ``radius``
      - No
-     - The size (in pixels) of the halo
+     - Size (in pixels) of the halo
      - ``1``
    * - ``fill-color``
      - No
-     - The color of the halo
+     - Color of the halo
      - ``808080``
    * - ``fill-opacity``
      - No